raspberrypilearning/micromine-bitcraft/worksheet.md

 	![](images/steve-in-a-hole.png)

 ## What next?

-- Can you modify the micro:bit and Minecraft program so that Button B makes blocks appear under Steve?
+- Can you modify the micro:bit and Minecraft program so that button B makes blocks appear under Steve?
-- Modify the Minecraft program to make different block types appear like TNT (46) or Melon (103)
+- Modify the Minecraft program to make different block types appear, like TNT (46) or Melon (103).